DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-2-enhancing-classroom-practice-grouping-and-tailoring/spring-week-3-ect-classroom-practice.md

 ### Talk partners

 Pupil talk is a valuable way to support pupils with being able to write well later down the line.
 Ensuring high quality pupil talk is something which needs to be taught and practised.
-Using ‘Talk partners’ in your classroom is one effective way to do this.
-It’s likely you are already doing this to some extent already because you ask pupils to ‘discuss with the person sat next to you’.
-‘Think, pair, share’ is a similar process.
+Using 'Talk partners' in your classroom is one effective way to do this.
+It's likely you are already doing this to some extent already because you ask pupils to 'discuss with the person sat next to you'.
+'Think, pair, share' is a similar process.

 Using talk partners explicitly and regularly changes the dynamics of talk in the classroom.
 In a traditional classroom, talk is often between teacher and pupil.
-This can lead to some pupils who are confident dominating talk in the classroom and leaves other pupils with an option to ‘opt-out’ if they feel like it.
+This can lead to some pupils who are confident dominating talk in the classroom and leaves other pupils with an option to 'opt-out' if they feel like it.
 By using talk partners and providing scaffolding (e.g. on key vocabulary or structures) all pupils have the opportunity to practise articulating their ideas.

 When you pose some questions in your next lesson, instead of expecting pupils to respond to you, use talk partners so pupils can first share their thoughts and ideas with each other.